This post contains affiliate links. See our disclosure policy here.

 Cocktail History

-The Golden Chrysanthemum is a pear-flavored brandy and sparkling wine cocktail that was created by bartender Kenta Goto of Bar Goto in New York City, New York to pay tribute to the Japanese flower.
-It was first included in a 2015 issue of Saveur, an online food, wine, and travel magazine.
-It’s made with a unique yet bitter combination of sparkling wine, pear liqueur and brandy, and lemon.
+The Golden Chrysanthemum is a modern cocktail that was created by bartender Kenta Goto of Bar Goto in New York City, New York.
+The recipe’s made with a unique yet bitter combination of sparkling wine, pear liqueur, brandy, and lemon, all of which are meant to pay tribute to the Japanese flower of the same name.

 Cocktail Ingredients